Trending

 Leucine.

-Leucine is popular in body-building supplements because it supports muscle growth.
+Leucine is used in many body-building supplements because it will increase muscle growth.

 Phosphatidic acid.